Cybersecurity vs. Information Technology Degrees

 Job outlook and earning potential are promising for both cyber security and IT specialists.
 Experts say the average annual cybersecurity salary is $93,395 — well above the average of $47,520 across industries.
 That’s also the case for IT specialists, who earn an average salary of $81,241 each year.
 The salary ranges for each career are similar, from about $69,000 to $125,000 for cyber security professionals and $58,000 to $113,000 in IT.

-Folks who earn an advanced cybersecurity degree have landed in the following positions:
+Folks who earn an advanced cybersecurity degree typically land in the following positions:

 Advanced information technology degree holders report working in these roles: